ezra-bible-app/node-sword-interface/API.md

 <a name="VerseObject"></a>

 ## VerseObject : <code>Object</code>
-An object representation of a bible verse.
+An object representation of a Bible verse.

 **Kind**: global typedef
 **Properties**